ravidorr/ForkSure/docs/features/DARK_MODE_IMPLEMENTATION.md

 **Implementation Status**: ✅ Complete and Production Ready

 The dark mode implementation is fully functional, tested, and ready for production use.
-Users will automatically benefit from improved visual experience that adapts to their system preferences.
+Users will automatically benefit from an improved visual experience that adapts to their system preferences.